 Refillable Container: Only the registrant or distributor is allowed to refill this container.
-This container can be refilled with pesticide only.
+Refill this container with pesticide only.
 Do not reuse this container for any other purpose.
 Cleaning the container before final disposal is the responsibility of the person disposing of the container.
 Cleaning before refilling is the responsibility of the refiller.